panagiotis-geo/Substance_Exposure_NER/README.md

 Download the dataset, the original split and the cross-validation splits from Zenodo (link)

 ## Token-based model
-Use poetry to install the associated libraries.
+Use poetry to install the associated libraries. <br />
-To run the training script:
+To run the training script: <br />
 ```
 cd token_based
 sh train.sh